JensErat/docker-sogo/README.md

 This Dockerfile packages SOGo as packaged by Inverse, SOGo's creators, together with Apache 2 and memcached.

+There are different flavors of this Docker image, added as tags.
+To checkout a specific flavor, use `jenserat/docker:[tag]` as image name.
+RBby default, `latest` wil be used.

+  - **latest**: normal SOGo release
+  - **activesync**: like latest, but includes ActiveSync components

+    Please be aware that ActiveSync uses patented technology and might require negotiating with Microsoft.
+From the [SOGo documentation](http://www.sogo.nu/files/docs/SOGo%20Installation%20Guide.pdf):

+    > In order to use the SOGo ActiveSync support code in production
+    > environments, you need to get a proper usage license from Microsoft.
+    > Please contact them directly to negotiate the fees associated to your
+    > user base.

 ## Setup

 The image stores configuration, logs and backups in `/srv`, which you should persist somewhere.
 Example configuration is copied during each startup of the container, which you can adjust for your own use.
 For creating the initial directory hierarchy and example configuration, simply run the container with the `/srv` volume already exposed or linked, for example using